empicano/aiomqtt/README.md

 ### Sharing the connection

-In many cases you'll want to send and receive messages in different locations in your code.
-You could create a new client each time, but firstly this not very performant, and secondly you'll use a lot more network bandwith.
+In many cases, you'll want to send and receive messages in different locations in your code.
+You could create a new client each time, but

+1. this is not very performant, and
+2. you'll use a lot more network bandwidth.

 You can share the connection by passing the `Client` instance to all functions that need it: